sunnat629/KDateTimeUtils/README.md

 ## Getting Started

-### Gradle Setup
+### **Gradle Setup for All Platforms**

-Add the following dependencies to your project.
+Here's a comprehensive guide on how to include `kDateTimeX` for each supported platform in your Kotlin Multiplatform project.
+The library is published under the namespace `dev.sunnat629` on Maven Central.

+#### **Common Dependency**

+To add the library for all platforms, include the following in your `commonMain` source set:

 ```kotlin
 // Root build.gradle.kts